SLAM

 which will run async_slam_toolbox_node

 with the configuration contained in the file.
-The file also starts the node that runs RViz in the given configuration.

 from launch import LaunchDescription